Kalisha Buckhanon: Writing career

 Buckhanon's first published short story was "Card Parties" in 2003 in the Michigan Quarterly Review.
 Her first novel, Upstate, was published in 2005 by St. Martin's Press.
 The novel was sold in a publishing auction for a mid six-figure sum.
 Upon its publication, Essence magazine named Buckhanon one of its "Three Writers to Watch".

 Upstate tells the story of a young New York couple, and won an award from the American Library Association.
 The novel was called "wild and beautiful" by novelist Sapphire, "heartbreaking and true" by writer Dorothy Allison, and "intimate, wrenching" by novelist and journalist Achy Obejas.
-Author Terry McMillian called the book "honest" and stated that Buckhanon "captured real emotion".
+Author Terry McMillan called the book "honest" and stated that Buckhanon "captured real emotion".
 The book became a popular favorite among youth and urban teachers.
-Upstate was nominated for the Hurston-Wright Legacy Award in Debut Fiction.
-The Upstate audiobook won the Audie Award for Literary Fiction.
+Upstate was nominated for the Hurston/Wright Legacy Award in Debut Fiction.
+The Upstate audiobook won the Audie Award for Literary Fiction or Classics.

 In 2008, her second novel Conception was published, again by St. Martin's Press.
 The novel tells the story of four months in the life of a young Chicago woman who discovers she is pregnant and wants to abort her unborn child, who also narrates part of the story.
 School Library Journal wrote that librarians should "recommend this moving novel to readers who enjoyed Toni Morrison's The Bluest Eye and Sapphire's PUSH".
-The Chicago-based literary society Friends of American writers awarded the novel its 2009 Adult Literary Fiction Prize.
+The Chicago-based literary society Friends of American Writers awarded the novel its 2009 Adult Literary Fiction Prize.